damiancipolat/Avoiding_IF/README.md

 Well, I write this article because lately I was dealing with source code in js that had an excessive amount of if statement, at levels that I had never seen.
 That is why I think it is very important to share these simple techniques that will help us to write code without having to think about the "if" when deciding.

 I am going to explain 6 ways on how to do this.
+The idea of ​​this is not to enter into paranoia of never using IF, it is to open the head to new ways of thinking about our decisions in JS.

 <a name="categories"></a>
 ### Categories: